kubeshop/monokle/docs/tutorials/how-to-configure-monokle.md

 <em>**Note:** The kubectl command-line tool uses kubeconfig files to find the information for choosing a cluster and communicating with the API server.</em>

-## 3. File Includes
+## **3. Files: Include**

-Monokle will look for kubernetes manifests in files matching this filter, by default this is set to *.yaml / *.yml files.
+Monokle will look for kubernetes manifests in files matching this filter, by default this is set to *.yaml/*.yml files.
-Click on the Add Pattern button to include the files having the corresponding extension.
+Click on the **Add Pattern button** to include the files having the corresponding extension.

 ![Add pattern](img/add-pattern-5.png)